 Standard Test Methods guarantee consistency and comparability

 A challenge faced by the industry had been the lack of official standards for the verification and comparison of OCF products.
-Although there are many standards available for polyurethane (PU) foams, most are not appropriate for OCFs because they were developed for manufactured, cured PU foams.
+Although there are many standards available for PU foams, most are not appropriate for OCFs because they were developed for manufactured, cured PU foams.
 As a result, they do not give a reliable indication of the quality of an OCF because they do not take into account the application process, which has a huge bearing on the ultimate quality of the OCF.

-Consequently, FEICA’s OCF Technical Working Group has developed a new range of standard test methods that deliver realistic, reproducible results for OCF products.
+Consequently, FEICA’s OCF Technical Working Group (TWG) has developed a new range of standard test methods that deliver realistic, reproducible results for OCF products.
 A series of FEICA’s OCF test methods has been approved as CEN standards too.
-All the companies represented in the Technical Working Group have committed to using these standard methods to evaluate and communicate the various properties of their products, such as foam yield.
+All the companies represented in the TWG have committed to using these standard methods to evaluate and communicate the various properties of their products, such as foam yield.
 As a result, customers can rest assured that the data they read on product packaging and in literature provides an accurate and honest representation of the product performance, allowing a reliable comparison of different OCF products.
 These standard test methods are available for download in the FEICA OCF Test Methods webpage or via the CEN standards one.

 Publications and support

 CE marking for OCF under the Construction Products Regulation (CPR)

 The CE mark is a claim that a particular construction product can be marketed in the European Economic Area (EEA).
-Thus, within the European Economic Area the CE mark is an important factor in the marketing and free movement of construction products; several member states prohibit construction products without CE marking from entering their market.
+Thus, within the EEA the CE mark is an important factor in the marketing and free movement of construction products; several member states prohibit construction products without CE marking from entering their market.
 FEICA has developed a fact sheet about CE marking for OCF products.